Jan Bobrovský

-Jan Bobrovský (born March 29, 1945, Rosice) is a former Czechoslovak professional basketball player, coach, and sports official.
+Jan Bobrovský (born 29 March 1945) is a Czech basketball coach, sports official and former professional player.
 He is listed on the honor meritorious deed Sports Masters.
 His son in law is a former football defender Petr Křivánek.

 Basketball playing career

 Bobrovský mainly played with Spartak ZJŠ Brno / Zbrojovka Brno and Czechoslovakia, with whom he participated in the 1972 Olympics and six European Championships, where he won the silver and one bronze medal.
 At the 1970 World Championship was the second best scorer of the national team of Czechoslovakia.
 For Czechoslovakia he played a total of 267 matches, including matches in the Olympic Games (including training), World Championships and European Championships, and scored a total of 748 points in 78 matches.
 In 1965 he was nominated for two teams match up choosing to FIBA Europe Festivals.